 Question: Yangki, my ex says I was more into him than he was into me.
 In the beginning, he seemed more into me but I think I became needy and pushy and he lost interest.
 During he breakup he said he did not have much to give to any relationship and that I needed someone who would love me back the same way I loved them.
-I tend to get more into men than they are into me and push them away.
-I am working on myself and at the same time trying to get him back and following your advice in the book.
-We reestablished contact 10 days ago and we are now texting several times a day.
-Is there something I should be doing differently?
+I tend to overthink and overanalyze the words and actions of someone I am in a relationship with and get more into them than they are into me.
+I then get anxious and needy and end up pushing them away.
+I am working on these behaviour and other personal work but I also want to get back together with my ex.
+Every advice says to do no contact for 60 days and work on my self and you are the only one that says someone can do both.
+I believe I can do both and reached out to my ex 10 days ago.
+I followed your advice in the book and have seen some progress.
+We are texting several times a day and your articles say if you are texting like you are a couple when you are not, it is not a good sign.
+Am I overthinking and overanalyzing this and should just go with the flow?

-Several texts a day for people who re-established contact 10 days ago is way, way too much/fast.
+There are 3 main reasons why several texts a day for people who re-opened the lines of communication 10 days ago is way too much/fast.

-Given that you tend to misread the other person’s interest and get more into them than they are into you, I advice you to be extra careful when using the advice in my book.
-Like most needy, desperate people and over-thinkers, you will most likely misread the stage you are in the process.
+Given that you tend to overthink and overanalyze your ex’s words and actions and get more into them than they are into you, it is important for you to take it slow and not rush anything.
+Like most needy and over-thinkers, you will most likely misread the stage you are in the process and end up pushing your ex away.
 I see this a lot in the comments here and with clients with attachment anxiety.

 - They are like my ex is interested when their ex is just being polite or mildly curious.